A cluster of vernacular forms clad in soft, weathering materials.

-The site offers two distinct environments, street side and lake side.
-The street-facing “neighborhood” facade is expressed with crisp black-steel, punched openings and a formal entry court.
-By contrast, on the lake side, floor-to-ceiling glass provides panoramic westward views to the dunes and Lake Michigan.
+Clad in soft, weathering materials, vernacular forms with polished black metal windows and doors elegantly bridge traditional with modern.
+The street-facing “neighborhood” facade is formally expressed with crisp black steel punched openings that protect privacy.
+By contrast, on the lake side floor-to-ceiling glass provides panoramic westward views and connection to the dunes and Lake Michigan.

-Horizontal shiplap wood-cladding and cedar shingles are detailed in a taut, minimal way, and are designed to both protect and weather gracefully in the constant wind coming off the lake.
-Instead of using local or endangered hardwood siding, an acetylated wood siding, Radiata Accoya, was selected for its sustainable, durable, and rot-resisting features.
-Stainless steel fasteners are used to withstand the acidity of the chosen siding.
+Horizontal shiplap wood cladding and cedar shingles are detailed in a taut, minimal way and are designed to both protect and weather gracefully in the constant wind coming off the lake.
+Instead of using endangered hardwood siding, an acetylated wood siding, Radiata Accoya, was selected for its sustainable, durable, and rot-resisting features.

-Inside, finer finishes contrast to the weathered outside surfaces, creating warm and intimate environments.
-Gathering spaces, throughout the separate volumes, are all united by continuous white oak floors, ceilings and millwork.
-A suspended steel entry staircase features monolithic white oak treads, and a wood top-rail attached to the steel railings.
+Inside, finer finishes contrast to the weathered outside surfaces; warm textures enhance the intimate spaces to inhabit.
+Gathering spaces throughout the separate volumes are all united by continuous white oak floors, ceilings and millwork.
+A suspended steel entry staircase features monolithic white oak treads and a wood top-rail attached to the steel railings.

 - General Contractor: Norman Zielke Residential Builders